tesolchina/PoetryAI/Technology/03_Testing_Validation/pilot-testing/T3-testing-manual.md

 ## Thank You!

-Your feedback on the OTP system and overall experience is invaluable.
+Your feedback on the login system and overall experience is invaluable.
 Thank you for your careful testing and detailed observations!

 **Good luck with your testing!**